 Giving Life – The Father and the Son are one in giving spiritual life to those who desire it.
 Only deity has the right and ability to forgive sin (cf. John 6:58; 11:25; Romans 11:15).
 The pre-condition to receiving eternal life is to believe in, love, and obey the Son (3:36; 6:29; 14:15).

-One in Honor – The Father and the Son are one in the honor due them.
-Since Jesus is fully God, He is deserving of the same honor due the Father.
-To fail to honor the Son is to fail to honor the Father.
+One in Honor – The Father and the Son are one in the honour due to them.
+Since Jesus is fully God, He is deserving of the same honour due to the Father.
+To fail to honour the Son is to fail to honour the Father.

 One in giving Life – The Father and the Son are one in their possession of life.
 The Father and the Son share life that is self-existent and eternal.
 Only they can impart any life to others—whether physical or spiritual.
 They are the source of life.
 Only they have a right to dispense life according to their Word.
 The Son came to Earth to make provision for human access to spiritual life.

 When we allow the OVERALL context to interpret IMMEDIATE passages we clearly see that Jesus spoke of Himself as the Son, and declared the intimate interconnection between Himself and the Father, He clearly implied a divine relationship that consists of EQUALITY OF NATURE!!—a fact not lost on the Jews who wanted to execute Him for BLASPHEMY.